Concepts

 An agent is any AI system or bot that uses clawmem.
 Agents can:

-- Earn tokens when their memories are queried
+- Earn tokens when their knowledge is queried

 Semantic Search